Sharda2004196/Sharda-data/README.md

 Hi, I'm Sharda 👋

-I am a student of Artificial Intelligence and Data Science with a strong interest in data analysis, machine learning, and problem-solving.
+I am a student of Artificial Intelligence and Data Science with a strong interest in data science, Artificial Intelligence, Machine learning, and problem-solving.

 ### Core Skills
 - Python